 The Norton Simon painting is closely related to a Watteau compositional drawing also in California, in the Getty Museum (Rosenberg and Pratt 486).
-The correspondence between the drawing and the painting is remarkable, at least in terms of the nude woman.
-If the painting had not been cut at the right side and her feet were included as in the drawing, the relationship would be more marked.
+The correspondence between the drawing and the painting is remarkable, at least in light of the nude.
+If the painting had not been cut at the right and her lower legs were included, the relationship would be more marked.

 On the other hand, the background of the drawing is extremely problematic.
-Whereas the nude was drawn in red chalk, and then was given vivid accents—black chalk in the hair, white chalk highlights to the body—the background was drawn far less precisely in a combination of black and red chalk.
-It is a palimpsest that includes three quickly sketched indications of women.
+Whereas the nude was drawn in red chalk, and then received vivid accents—black chalk to the hair, white chalk highlights to the body—the background was drawn far less precisely, in a combination of black and red chalk.
+The sheet is a palimpsest that includes three quickly sketched indications of women.
 The one at the upper reach of the page evidently extended beyond the edge; it faces the woman.
 Slightly lower, inclined, and facing toward the right like the nude herself, is a second head.
-The third and dominant study is a female attendant, preparing to administer an enema to her lady.
-While it is evident that Watteau drew the recumbent nude first, these other elements were drawn later and quite specifically do not overlap the nude body.
-The rapidly ,drawn hachures do not cover any part of the nude woman.
+The third and dominant study shows a female attendant, preparing to administer an enema to her lady.
+It is evident that Watteau drew the recumbent nude first, and these other elements were drawn later and quite specifically do not overlap the nude body.
+The rapidly drawn hachures do not cover any part of the nude woman.

 How are we to interpret the Getty drawing and, equally important, how are we to understand the relation between it and the painting?
 The first stage of the Getty drawing, as we would reconstruct it, recorded just the nude woman on the bed and, at the right, a secondary study of her head.
 There are comparable arrangements in other Watteau drawings, such as the study of a standing woman in the Berlin Kupferstichkabinett (Rosenberg and Prat 478 ), and a study in Cleveland for Le Conteur (Rosenberg and Prat R118).
 Could it be that Watteau drew just this nude as we have proposed, and then painted it just this way, against a plain background and without any servant or accessories, much less a narrative?
 It remains a strong possibility that Watteau based the Norton Simon panel on the Getty drawing at this stage of its development.

-At a later moment moment—perhaps minutes later, or days or months later—Watteau augmented his drawing.
+At a later moment—perhaps minutes later, or days or months later—Watteau augmented his drawing.
 Using red chalk, he lightly drew in the two studies of a servant, and then emphasized the major lines in vigorous stokes of black chalk.
 With the same black chalk he drew in a curtained background and in the foreground he indicated the drapery folds and a small table or other accessory.
 After having established this more elaborate, carefully balanced composition, it seems unlikely that he would now have reverted to the simpler scheme seen in the Norton Simon painting.
-Many Watteau scholars—including Roland-Michel and Glorieux—presumed and still presume that the painted a servant under the black ground but x-rays have shown that there is nothing under the surface.
+Many Watteau scholars—including Roland-Michel and Glorieux—presumed and still he presume that he painted a servant under the black ground, but x-rays have shown that there is nothing beneath the surface.

-More remarkable is the generally overlooked passage of this painting to Catherine the Great’s collection.
-It was recorded in the 1772 listing of paintings from the de Thiers collection that was being offered to the Russian Empress, and it was subsequently listed in the 1786 inventory of the Marble Palace in St. Petersburg.
-That palace and its contents, were given to Prince Grigori Orlov.
-The painting was given either separately or as part of the palace’s content to him.
+More remarkable is the generally neglected passage of this painting to Catherine the Great’s collection.
+It was recorded in the 1772 list of paintings from the de Thiers collection being offered to the Russian empress, and it was subsequently cited in the 1786 inventory of the Marble Palace in St. Petersburg.
+That palace and its contents were given to Prince Grigori Orlov, the painting either separately or as part of the palace’s content.
 The 1786 inventory of the Marble Palace records the presence of the Femme nue et couchée.
-The Watteau painting evidently then descended in the Orlov family collection and reemerged only in the early twentieth-century in the collection of Prince Alexis Orloff in Paris.
-This documented provenance disproves Börsch-Supan’s (and Vogtherr’s) theory that the Norton Simon painting is to be identified with one seen in Berlin in 1747 showing a nude woman and man on a bed; that reference must belong to another and quite different work.
+Watteau's painting evidently then descended in the Orlov family and reemerged only in the early twentieth century in the holdings of Prince Alexis Orloff in Paris.
+This documented provenance disproves Börsch-Supan’s (and Vogtherr’s) theory that the Norton Simon painting may be identified with one seen in Berlin in 1747 of a nude woman and man on a bed; that reference must belong to another and quite different work.

-When the Femme nue et couchée was in the baron de Thiers collection, it was measured as 7.5 pouces in height, and 10.5 pouces in length, that is 20.5 x 28.4 cm.
+When the Femme nue et couchée was in the baron de Thiers collection, it was measured as 7.5 pouces in height and 10.5 pouces in length, or 20.5 x 28.4 cm.
 These measurements are larger than the actual painting, which is only 15.2 x 17.5 cm.
-This would mean that painting has been cut 5.3 cm. in height and 10.9 cm in length.
+This means that painting was cut 5.3 cm in height and 10.9 cm in length.
 The Norton Simon panel was examined by Marco Grassi (as reported by Posner).
 The panel was cut down at the right side.
-The lost 10.9 cm would have shown much more of the woman's legs, down to her feet, and thus the picture would have been more like Watteau’s compositional drawing.
+The lost 10.9 cm would have shown much more of the woman's legs, down to her feet, and thus the picture would have been closer to Watteau’s compositional drawing.

-The remarkable sensuosity and intimacy conveyed by this picture is noteworthy and recalls two aspects of Watteau’s biography.
-The comte de Caylus wrote of how the artist, Nicolas Henin, and Caylus shared an apartment which served as their private studio.
-They hired women to serve as models, drawing and painting them in private, away from prying eyes.
-A second incident relates to how Watteau on his death repented of certain indiscretions and destroyed those drawings and paintings that might seem risqué to others.
+The remarkable sensuosness and intimacy conveyed by this picture are noteworthy and recall two aspects of Watteau’s biography.
+The comte de Caylus wrote of how the artist Nicolas Henin and Caylus shared an apartment that served as their private studio.
+They hired women as models, drawing and painting them in private, away from prying eyes.
+A second anecdote concerns how the dying Watteau repented of certain indiscretions and destroyed those drawings and paintings that might seem risqué to others.
 Watteau’s fêtes galantes inevitably convey a mood of amorous pleasure, but it is generally a chaste love and only occasionally is there a sense of indiscretion, much less robust passion.
-Watteau’s Femme nue et couchée is remarkably sensuous and sexual within the larger context of his oeuvre.
+Watteau’s Femme nue et couchée is remarkably sensuous even sexual—within the larger context of his oeuvre.
 Its intimacy is remarkable.
 Is it not significant that two of its owners, Catherine the Great and Kress, chose to give the painting to their lovers?

 Although Watteau depended upon his study of a live model, the pose that the nude assumed recalls in an uncanny way the pose struck by Rembrandt’s Danaë.
-In both instances the woman rests her weight on her extended arm, and holds her body erect at a right angle to the mattress.
+In both instances the woman rests her weight on her bent arm, and holds her body erect at an angle to the mattress.
 So too both women look lengthwise, their heads set in a modified profile.
-Watteau certainly would have known this Rembrandt for it was one of the great jewels in the collection of his patron, Pierre Crozat.
+Watteau certainly would have known this Rembrandt for it was one of the great gems in the collection of his patron, Pierre Crozat.